mwvgroup/pwv_kpno/README.md

 and 2012B-0500; PI: Wood-Vasey), which is operated by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.

+This work was supported in part by the US Department of Energy Office of Science under DE-SC0007914.

 # Additional Resources